leventarican/leventarican.github.io/content/android-persistence.md

 This document aims to give a short introduction to Room persistence library.

 # Introduction
+You want to store data on your local machine.
+And want to provide offline app user experience.
+Room library could be a choice for that.
 Room helps us to create and use a local database.
 Room is Android's own implementation of ORM (object relational mapping).
 There are also another ORM projects before Room exists.